 - Title Tags – You should include a title with every page on your website.
 It provides web crawlers with context for indexing and ranking while providing visitors with an insight into your content.
-Your title should be kept under 70 characters.
-Doing so will keep your titles from being shortened at the tops of browsers or tabs where they are normally displayed
+Your title should be kept under 50-60 characters.
+Doing so will keep your titles from being shortened at the top of browsers or tabs where they are normally displayed

-- Geo-Targeting – Include Geo-meta tags, which provide context for localized searches.
+- Geo-Targeting – You can also include Geo-meta tags, which provide context for localized searches.
 Mobile searches rely heavily upon this metric.
 Use www.geo-tag.de to automatically generate Geo-meta tags.

 - Multiple Locations – Multi-regional and multilingual sites should reflect their versatility with easy to discern navigational elements, multi-regional meta tags, and text to help visitors get to the part of the site most appropriate for them.